-It's when honey bees get into homes or other human-occupied buildings, or when they build their nests near athletic fields or other places where people congregate, that they have to be removed.
-There are many people who are allergic to bee stings, and even one sting can be fatal to them.
-And even people who aren't sensitive to bee stings don't want to be stung by them.
-They've very painful.
+That being said, when honey bees get into homes or other human-occupied buildings, or when they build their nests near athletic fields or other places where people congregate, they have to be removed.
+There are many people who are so allergic to bee stings that even one sting can be fatal to them, and even people who aren't sensitive to bee stings usually prefer not being stung by them.
+Bee stings are very painful.

-Rid-A-Critter provides honey bee removal service throughout Atlanta and its surrounding Metropolitan area.
-We use advanced technologies combined with old-fashioned hard work to find and remove honey bees with a minimum of mess, even when they're in the walls or ceilings of your home.
+Rid-A-Critter provides honey bee removal services throughout Metro Atlanta and its surrounding area.
+We use advanced technologies such as infrared cameras, combined with old-fashioned hard work, to find and remove honey bees and their nests with a minimum of mess, even when they're in locations such as inside the walls or ceilings of your home.

-It's probably that ability that allows honey bees to mount immediate, large-scale attacks against anyone or any thing that they perceive to be a threat.
-Honey bees are not particularly aggressive if they're left alone, but once they decide that you're a threat to the colony, they will attack in great numbers, and with precision and accuracy that would make an Air Force commander proud.
+Honey bees' ability to communicate allows also them to mount immediate, large-scale attacks against anyone or anything that they perceive to be a threat -- including people.
+Although not particularly aggressive if they're left alone, once honey bees decide that you're a threat to the colony, they will attack in great numbers and with precision and accuracy that would make an Air Force commander proud.